-As for the process of thesis submission, the thesis is submitted in a PDF/A format only electronically in the SIS.
+As for the process of the thesis submission itself, the thesis is submitted in a PDF/A format only electronically in the SIS system.
 The instructions on how to convert your thesis to the required format are available here.
 If the students have difficulties converting the text into the required format, they should reach out to studentskeprace@fsv.cuni.cz promptly.

 Students are strongly advised not to leave the submission for the last moment as there might be technical problems that might prevent them from submitting the thesis in a duly manner.
-Therefore, it is strongly recommended to upload the final thesis version into the SIS at least 24 hours prior to the deadline.
+Therefore, they are strongly recommended to upload their final thesis versions into the SIS system at least 24 hours prior to the deadline.

 Regarding the formal requirements for a Master's Thesis, they are specified in Dean's Provision.
 Generally, it must be an original piece of academic work and must meet the standards of an academic text (bibliography, proper referencing to sources, etc.).
-The text must be submitted in a standard manuscript format and use a plain font (Times New Roman or Arial), point size 12, and line spacing of 1.5 or 2.
+The text must be submitted in standard manuscript format and use a plain font (Times New Roman or Arial), point size 12, and line spacing of 1.5 or 2.
 The minimum length of the thesis is 50 standard manuscript pages, excluding supplements.
-A standard manuscript page is taken to be 1800 keystrokes long (including spaces).
+To calculate the length of the thesis, a standard manuscript page is taken to be 1800 keystrokes long (including spaces).
 Pages should be numbered.
+Further information can be found here.